-In recent years, however, the South of Sardinia has had a boom of Kitesurfers, Windusrfers and other sailors thanks to the fantastic beaches and landscapes, very high percentage of winds and good travel connections from the most of Europe’s capital and the airport and the port of Cagliari.
+In the recent years, however, the South of Sardinia has had a boom of Kitesurfers, Windusrfers and other sailors thanks to:

-South Sardinia Kitesurfing Spots are more variables and less crowded than the kite spots of the North of the island.
+- the fact that the Spots of Southern Sardinia are more variables and less crowded than the kite spots of the North of the island.

 Moving between the south-east, the south, and the south-west coasts of Sardinia, the probability to find wind for kitesurfing is extremely high.